ron-from-nl/FinalCrypt/README.md

 # FinalCrypt

 FinalCrypt encrypts your files with a personal cipher file (a personal photo or video).
-Personal Cipher Encryption can't be cracked as personal ciphers are too large to be brute force attacked and too personal to be corrupted or backdoored by others.
-Government approved encryption standards like DES / RSA / AES deliberately limit key file size (2048 bits / 256 bytes) misleading the public they are safe.
+Personal Cipher Encryption can't be cracked, as personal ciphers are too large to be brute force attacked and too personal to be corrupted or backdoored by others.
+Encryption standards like DES / RSA / AES use insanely small files (max 256 bytes).

 Email: ronuitzaandam@gmail.com